popivanova/airlock/README.md

 ![Stream Verification](https://img.shields.io/badge/mode-stream%20verification-blueviolet)

 # airlock
-**airlock** is a cryptographic handshake protocol for verifying AI model identity at runtime.
+**airlock** is a cryptographic zero-trust protocol for runtime identity verification of AI agents, addressing trust fractures in distributed systems.
 It enables real-time attestation of model provenance, environment integrity, and agent authenticity - without relying on vendor trust or static manifests.

 **By addressing AI-induced oscillations that transform trust from a cryptographic constant into a dynamic variable, airlock paves the way for practical testing of fluid models, closing the gap between theoretical abstractions and real-world deployments.**

 ---

 ## Motivation
-AI agents are increasingly autonomous, but we lack a standard for verifying *who* they are.
+AI agents are increasingly embedded in both explicit and implicit interactions across critical domains, making AI identity verification essential.
-**airlock** introduces a lightweight, cryptographic protocol that verifies AI agents' identities at runtime and at rest.
+**airlock** introduces a lightweight cryptographic protocol that verifies AI agents' identities at runtime and at rest.
-It tackles core disruptions in traditional trust models caused by AI: identity drift, rapid impersonation, and fragile behavioral continuity, which trigger swift user trust collapse and overly hasty rebounds.
+It addresses key disruptions in traditional trust models triggered by AI: identity drift, rapid impersonation, and fragile behavioral continuity — all of which can lead to sudden trust collapse.

 AI identity isn't monolithic - it drifts, rendering trust fluid and fragile.
 It also erodes quickly yet rebuilds too readily, masking malicious patterns that would expose and red flag intent in human contexts.

-airlock's runtime verification anchors agents while preserving user privacy, ensuring Identity consistency and protecting inferences (emotional, behavioral, and knowledge-based) from threats.
-We also introduce emoprinting-behavioral and emotional fingerprinting-across AI interactions as an added layer for robust identity assurance. **More fundamentally, AI's rapid oscillations turn cryptography's implicit trust constant (binary honest/adversary roles) into a volatile variable, demanding new primitives beyond static verifications-explored in our whitepaper discussion.**
+airlock's runtime verification anchors agents while preserving user privacy, ensuring identity consistency and protecting inferences (emotional, behavioral, and knowledge-based) from threats.
+We also introduce **emoprints**, affective and emotional fingerprinting across AI interactions, as an added layer for robust identity assurance. **More fundamentally, AI's rapid oscillations turn cryptography's implicit trust constant (binary honest/adversary roles) into a dynamic variable, demanding new primitives beyond static verifications.
+Explored further in our [whitepaper](https://github.com/popivanova/airlock/blob/main/whitepaper.md) Discussion section.**

+Unlike human interactions, where volatility is often evident and prompts proportionate emotional response, AI-mediated breakdowns are frequently obscured.
+These failures - whether rooded in malicious intent or benign anomalies - can go undetected, miscalibrated user trust.
+Any breach in trustworthiness should trigger a response governed by a threshold of acceptable untrustworthiness: a user- and context-dependent boundary that determines whether engagement continues, pauses, or terminates.
+That threshold must be transparent, user-governed, and tightly coupled to the domain’s risk profile - ensuring that trust decisions reflect both situational stakes and individual agency.

 We welcome feedback, critiques, "prove us wrong" challenges, implementations of potential attacks, or explorations of the algorithm via GitHub issues or discussions.